Having bassinets that are non-toxic and safe for your newborn baby is a MUST.

 You should also keep in mind that it’s better to have your baby sleep on their own sleeping surface and not bedshare with you.

-There are times when you’re going to accidentally fall asleep with your baby on your bed, I know I have!
+There are times when you’re going to accidentally fall asleep with your baby on your bed, we know we have!
 When this happens, make sure to gently carry them back onto their bassinet.

 Keep the Sleeping Surface Free From All Objects

-Our pick for the best baby bassinet in this list would be the HALO BassiNest Swivel Sleeper.
+Our pick for the best non-toxic bassinet in this list would be the HALO BassiNest Swivel Sleeper.
 Its innovative features just make it stand out compared to the rest.
-It’s also a great co-sleeper option that also works well for mommies with aching backs or had a recent C-section!
+It’s also a great co-sleeper option that also works well for mommies with aching backs or who had a recent C-section!

 The BABYBJORN Cradle is a close second, but it’s one of the best rocking bassinets that you can buy.
 Its lightweight body and low height make it a convenient option for any parent.
 Since it’s mostly made out of non-toxic fabric, it’s very breathable and safe for all babies too!